gamblecd/pi-photo-booth/README.md

 * Remove use of pygame, it has issues trying to show text over what should essentially be a video stream,
 * Upload to multiple social sites, Instagram?
 Twitter?
 * Proper logging to the console, and to the screen
+* Adjust the UI to look cleaner, need to find references for better UI